Intimate Conversation with the Director of Cardio-Oncology

-A: That depends on your cancer treatment.
+A: That depends on the cancer treatment.
 The cardiac effects of certain cancer treatments may or may not be known initially, but can appear 10-15 years post treatment.
-Therefore, close monitoring to identify any cardiac warning signs is critical to your long term heart health.
+Therefore, close monitoring to identify any cardiac warning signs is critical to the patient's long term heart health.

 Q: Is a Cardio-Oncology Program expensive?

 A: Cancer care in general is expensive.
 However, being that we are an independently owned physician practice, we can provide diagnostic testing in our offices at some of the lowest prices in the area.
 Our goal is to offer patients high quality cardiac care at significantly lower costs.